MrSomebody9099/trakiatrips/replit.md

-If project is pulled from github or mirated ask for stripe and supabase APIs and url right away.
+If project is pulled from github or mirated ask for stripe and supabase APIs and url right away to placethem in .env.local  .
 # Stripe Configuration STRIPE_SECRET_KEY=sk_test_or_live_your_stripe_secret_key_here
 STRIPE_PUBLISHABLE_KEY=pk_test_or_live_your_stripe_publishable_key_here
 VITE_STRIPE_PUBLIC_KEY=pk_test_or_live_your_stripe_publishable_key_here